Ángela Peralta: Voice and repertoire

 A Mazatlán opera-lover and journalist, who watched Peralta rehearsing in the Teatro Rubio on 22 August 1883, wrote in his diary: She is a woman with an agreeable presence, slightly obese, with bulging but very lively eyes.
 She has a wonderful voice that produces notes from the very highest to the lowest with astounding ease; she sang several variations with such delicate notes, like the trill of a goldfinch...

 Peralta's wide-ranging repertoire included: Leonora in Il trovatore, Violetta in La traviata; Elvira in I puritani; Marie in La fille du régiment; Amina in La sonnambula; Adina in L'elisir d'amore; and the title roles in Aida, Dinorah, Linda di Chamounix, Maria di Rohan, Lucia di Lammermoor, and Norma.
 She also created the leading female roles in three operas by Mexican composers: Ildegonda (1866) and Gino Corsini (1877) by Melesio Morales, and Guatimotzin (1871) by Aniceto Ortega del Villar.

-Tribute
+Legacy

+There are several tributes to Peralta across Mexico.
+Among them is the Ángela Peralta Esplanade, a pedestrian corridor connecting the Palacio de Bellas Artes and the Alameda Central, sometimes used for open air performances.
+Another notable example is the Ángela Peralta Amphitheater in the Parque Lincoln of Polanco, Mexico City.
+Both Mazatlán and San Miguel de Allende have theatres named in her honour.

 On July 6, 2021, Google celebrated her 175th birthday with a Google Doodle.